songd22/Study-Efficiency-Ratio-Benchmark/README.md

 # Author

-Ideated and Designed by Daniel Song ->
-Designed as an honest solution to a required accurate encouragement to work efficiently and manage breaks, without bloated statistics.
+Ideated and Designed by Daniel Song -> designed as an honest solution to a need for an accurate encouragement to work efficiently and manage breaks, without bloated statistics.